ilg-physics-ucsb/physics3L-manual/dashboard/showcase.md

 # Manual Feature Showcase

 :::Intro (Welcome to "The Guide"|Your phone with the Phyphox App installed --- See instructions in Part I |A magnet| Ruler|Steel screw)
 In this guide, we will cover most of the features in the online manual renderer.
-Each section feature full examples as well as code snippets that will produce the examples.
-We also provide suggestions for how to use each feature.
+Each section feature full examples as well as code snippets that will produce the examples. ;;; Snippets are working pieces of code that you can directly copy into a file to use as a template.
+One such example is below this intro;;;

+We also provide suggestions for how to use each feature to keep the general flow of labs the same between courses.
 :::

 ```
 :::Intro (Welcome to "The Guide"|Your phone with the Phyphox App installed --- See instructions in Part I |A magnet| Ruler|Steel screw)
 In this guide, we will cover most of the features in the online manual renderer.
-Each section feature full examples as well as code snippets that will produce the examples.
-We also provide suggestions for how to use each feature.
+Each section feature full examples as well as code snippets that will produce the examples. ;;; Snippets are working pieces of code that you can directly copy into a file to use as a template.
+One such example is below this intro;;;

+We also provide suggestions for how to use each feature to keep the general flow of labs the same between courses.
 :::

 ```